|Purpose:||Create or delete an NTFS hard or soft link|

 Due to operating and file system restrictions, this command requires an NTFS volume.

 The file/directory names in parm1 and parm2 can be fully or partially qualified, and may contain wildcards (hard links only).
 MKLINK will also copy an existing description to the link.
-If you don't specify any arguments, MKLNK will display its command dialog.

 If a single argument is specified and it is a junction, MKLNK will display the directory name linked to the junction.